jonassvensson4/jsfour-idcard/README.md

 # jsfour-idcard
 This is an updated version of my <a href="https://github.com/jonassvensson4/jsfour-legitimation">jsfour-legitimation<a/>.
-It has and ID card and a driver license
+It has and ID card, firearms license and a driver license

 ## LICENSE
 Please don't sell or reupload this resource